1.4.19

 Installing the foam-core fabric covered panels.

-There is an edge where the glass sits into the cabinet doors to perfectly fit the size thickness of the foam core fabric panels.
+There is an edge where the glass sits into the cabinet doors, allowing it to perfectly fit the size and thickness of the foam core fabric panels.
 I have a V Nail stapler and put in a couple mid-way to keep the panel from warping.

 Tools & supplies for foam-core fabric panel installation.